 Use generic wildcards carefully and only when needed.

 Follow the acronym PECS for “Producer Extends, Consumer Super” – use extends when getting values out of a data structure, use super when putting values into a data structure, and use and explicit type when doing both.
+See 6.42 Violations of the Liskov substitution principle or the contract model.

+Use different names for methods to get different signatures.

 6.41 Inheritance [RIP]

-Java supports inheritance, but does not support multiple inheritance or cyclic inheritance, which allows Java to avoid problems associated with multiple inheritance.
+Java supports inheritance, but does not support multiple inheritance or cyclic inheritance for classes which allows Java to avoid problems associated with multiple inheritance.
+Interfaces support multiple inheritance, but the vulnerabilities are centered on inheritance of the implementation, which is missing from interfaces.

 Java does allow subclasses to override inherited methods, potentially causing difficulty in determining where in the hierarchy an invoked method is actually defined.
 An overriding method must specify the same name, parameter list, and return type as the method being overridden.
 The use of the keyword final in a method header will prevent the method from being overridden.
 For example, “final String getDate” will prevent getDate from being overridden in a subclass as the compiler will report an error if the method is overridden in a subclass.

+The issues arising from inheritance are absent when composition is used, especially when using library classes.

+Apart from this mitigation to accidental or malicious overriding, all other vulnerabilities described in TR 24772-1 clause 6.41 for single inheritance apply.

 6.41.2 Guidance to language users